AndresNamm/unix-network-debug/README.md

 # PUPROSE

-The purpose of this repository is to collect different script which help to monitor network throughput in unix systems
+The purpose of this repository is to collect different scripts which help to monitor network and its throughput in unix systems

 # SCENARIO 1  TO RECEIVE MESSAGES